mlip-cmu

 Machine Learning in Production @ CMU

 Find resources related to teaching and research on how to build, deploy, assure, and maintain software products with machine-learned models.
-These cover the entire lifecycle from a prototype ML model to an entire system deployed in production, not just models or notebooks.
-Covers also the responsible ML engineering of such systems (safety, security, fairness, transparency) and MLOps.*
+For example, how to integrate a voice-to-text model and an LLM into a video conferencing product to create automated meeting summaries.
+We cover the entire lifecycle from a prototype ML model to an entire product deployed in the real world, not just models or notebooks.
+Covers also the responsible ML engineering of such systems (safety, security, fairness, transparency) and MLOps.

 All materials (book, slides, assignments, bibliography) are released under creative commons licenses.
 We hope that this fosters teaching and research on these topics.